redstone99/hass-alert2/README.md

 1. `generator` specifies a template.
 1. The template starts with the set of all sensor entities, filters for those whose entity_id matches the regex, and returns the list of matching entity_ids.
 1. Alert2 creates an alert for each entity_id in the list.
-That entity_id is made available to all template config fields via the `genEntityId` variable. `domain`, `name`, and `friendly_name` also accept templates for generator alerts.
+That entity_id is made available to all template config fields via the `genEntityId` variable. `domain` and `name` also accept templates for generator alerts.
 1. A sensor will also be created, `sensor.alert2generator_low_bat`, whose state will be the number of alerts created by the generator.
 This is useful for verifying that the generator is producing the expected number of alerts.

 The second generator example, above uses the `entity_regex` filter.
 Using that filter makes available to all template config fields the variable `genEntityId` with the entity_id as well as the variable `genGroups` with the regex groups that matched.